DrMassie/Musk_Kaepernick/README.md

 The data and files that are generated are freely available for public and academic use as long as the original work is cited as the source.
 # Suggested citation (specifics will be added later)
-Massie, K. (accepted).
+Massie, K. (forthcoming).
 From protest to platform shift: Exploring the impact of Elon Musk's Twitter ownership on public sentiment about Colin Kaepernick.
 Howard Journal of Communications.